lsandini/cgmsim/README.md

 2) Installing dependencies

 In your linux terminal, type : __bash install_dependencies.sh__.
 You might see warnings and errors during the installation and it might take a little while.
-Don't worry, just wait for the process to complete.
-When it's all done, you'll be back at your command prompt.
+Just wait for the process to complete.

 3) Setting up your personal environment

 At the root of the installation folder, create a file called __.env__ , it will contain your own environment variables.
 Look at the __.envSAMPLE__ file included as an example.
-The __API_KEY__ is the hashed (or "scrambled") version of your API_SECRET, the one that you set up during the NS installation.
+The __API_KEY__ is the hashed (or "scrambled" version of your API_SECRET, the one that you set up during the NS installation.
 Here is how to find out what it is : https://openaps.readthedocs.io/en/latest/docs/Customize-Iterate/iPhone%20Shortcuts%20Integration.html#get-your-hashed-api-secret-while-logged-into-your-nightscout-site

-Another way to find your "hashed" API_SECRET is to use an online Hash generator: https://passwordsgenerator.net/sha1-hash-generator.
-Enter your NS API_SECRET in clear (e.g. MYAPISECRET1), tick the "lower case hash" box, and click generate.
+Another way to find your "hashed" API_SECRET is to use an online Hash generator: https://passwordsgenerator.net/sha1-hash-generator, enter your NS APISECRET in clear (e.g. MYAPISECRET1), select lower case hash, and generate.
 Copy the string into your .env file.

 4) Kickstarting the simulation

-In your linux terminal, type : __node kickstart-simulation.js__.
-This will create the first 3 CGM values of 90 mg/dl or 5 mmol/l.
-They should get uploaded immediately to your NS website.
+In your linux termianl, type : __node kickstart-simulation.js__.
+This will create the first 3 CGM values of 90 mg/dl or 5 mmol/l, that should get uploaded immediately to your NS website.

 5) Scheduling tasks

 In Linux, a service called __*cron*__ will execute the commands that you have specified in your settings.
 I added a __crontab.txt__ sample file to make the task easier.
 For this, in your Linux terminal, type crontab -e (and select nano or vi as your favourite text editor).
-Look at the provided sample file, and copy the lines in your own crontab.
+Look at the sample file, and copy the lines in your own crontab.

 - the first line reinitialises the perlin noise generator every 6 hours.
 - the second line launches the downloading process of previous SGV data etc, every 5 minutes